default search action

 :

 Intent to share: enhancing Android inter-component communication for distributed devices.
-94-104 - Zheng Song, Sanchit Chadha, Antuan Byalik, Eli Tilevich
+94-104 - Zheng Song

 :

 Programming support for sharing resources across heterogeneous mobile devices.
-105-116 - Pablo Sanabria, José I. Benedetto, H. Andrés Neyem, Jaime Navon, Christian Poellabauer:
+105-116 - Pablo Sanabria, José I. Benedetto, H. Andrés Neyem, Jaime Navon, Christian Poellabauer

 Code offloading solutions for audio processing in mobile healthcare applications: a case study.
 117-121